jelleloman/irma-thesis/election-vote.local/README.md

 *Note: Because this is a demo website, there is no backend.
 To confirm your identity, only your `pbdf.pbdf.email.email` attribute is disclosed and evaluated against a preset value.
 You can change this value on the site itself for one-offs by clicking 'Change Attribute', but to do it more permanently (as to avoid repeating the same step over and over again), change the `input` value in `index.html`.*

 ### Changing functionality
-If you wish to change the behaviour of this example, feel free to change either the `register.js` or `retrieve.js` files in the `assets` folder.
-These control `index.html` and `views/retrieve.html` respectively.
+If you wish to change the behaviour of this example, feel free to change the `vote.js` file in the `assets` folder.
+This file controls `index.html` after it has been compiled.

 To then recompile the JavaScript, run
 ```bash